FreskyZ/fine/docs/ipv6.md

   also likely network configuration tool netplan configuration `/etc/netplan/*.yml`

-by the way, ai may show instructions about networking.service, ifup/ifdown commands and /etc/network/interfaces config file, that's the old network service, if you don't find the service unit file or ifup/ifdown commands on you machine then don't follow related instructions. by the way, they are available in the ifupdown package in major package repositories, don't know what will happen in normal images with systemd-networkd or networkmanager
+by the way, ai may show instructions about networking.service, ifup/ifdown commands and /etc/network/interfaces config file, that's the old network service, don't follow related instructions if you don't find the service unit file or ifup/ifdown commands on your machine, by the way, they are still available in major package repositories, not sure what will happen in normal images with systemd-networkd or networkmanager if they are installed together

 systemd-networkd is systemd, use networkctl command, and /run/systemd/network and /user/lib/systemd/network for config files, and maybe because these files are complex to write?, there is a netplan network configuration tool